gdograndom/sdesign/README.md

 ### Other Pins:

-Pi powered by 12V battery through voltage divider to 5.4V to pins 2(+) and 39(-)
+Pi powered by 12V battery through voltage divider to 5.5V to pins 2(+) and 39(-)

 Pins 4,6 used for touchscreen power

 Pins 3,5 SDA and SCL for I2C bus from ADS1015

-Pin 1 supplies 3.3V VCC to 3.3V relays
+Pin 1 supplies 3.3V VCC to 3.3V relays and ADS1015

 ## Full Electrical Schematic for Control:
 (Some pins inaccurate, refer to the above)